gkovacs/gmail_status_unread_count/readme.md

     python gmail_status_unread_count.py

-You can supply a custom message in the first argument, and a refresh interval with the second argument.
-For example:
+You can supply a custom message in the first argument, and a refresh interval in the second argument:

     python gmail_status_unread_count.py 'NUM_UNREAD new messages in my inbox.'
 10